Frostpunk: Gameplay

 Players construct buildings along a circular grid surrounding the generator, which produces heat for the whole city.

 In Frostpunk, players must build and maintain a city named New London during a worldwide volcanic winter.
 They must manage the well-being of citizens, keeping their hope high and discontent low.
 The game starts out with a small group of survivors and several small caches of supplies with which to build a city.
 These supplies will quickly run out, and players must construct new facilities such as sawmills, hunting huts, mines, and factories to harvest raw materials (coal, wood, steel, and food) in order to keep their society warm and healthy in the midst of fluctuating cold temperatures.
 When the players have a surplus of resources, they can be stockpiled in large resource depots for subsequent use.
-In most scenarios, the city is centred around the generator, a coal-reliant steam engine that produces heat in a circular radius, which can be extended and upgraded throughout the game to increase its area of coverage and heating.
+In most scenarios, the city is centred around a massive coal-fired generator that produces heat in a circular radius, which can be extended and upgraded throughout the game to increase its area of coverage and heating.
 All buildings, therefore, are placed on a circular grid surrounding the generator.
 Habitations, medical facilities, and workplaces must be insulated to prevent becoming inoperable or causing frostbite and illness in the city's occupants.
 The generator may shut down if there is insufficient coal, or explode if the player keeps overloading it to meet heat demand, ending the game.